childsb/glusterfs-hadoop-docs/ConfiguringHadoop2.markdown

 `</configuration>`

+** Synchronize the configuration across the cluster **

+SCP the $HADOOP_HOME directory to each server in the  the cluster, for example:
+    scp -r $HADOOP_HOME/ root@svr2:/opt/
+    scp -r $HADOOP_HOME/ root@svr3:/opt/
+    scp -r $HADOOP_HOME/ root@svr4:/opt/
+    etc...

 **Starting Hadoop**

 On the JobTracker server, open a terminal window, navigate to the $HADOOP_HOME directory and start Hadoop by running: